klavinslab/coral/docs/tutorial/introduction/modules.rst

 Top-level
 ~~~~~~~~~

-In addition to the core modules, the top-level pymbt module provides the
+In addition to the core modules, the top-level coral module provides the
-core data structures used in pymbt - DNA, RNA, and Peptide (as well as
+core data structures used in coral - DNA, RNA, and Peptide (as well as
 specialized classes like Primer).

 .. code:: python

-    dna = pbt.DNA("ATGC")
+    dna = cor.DNA("ATGC")
     print "DNA: {}".format(dna)
     # You can also run methods on the object - in this case, check if the DNA is palindromic
     print "Palindrome?: {}".format(dna.is_palindrome())
     print
-    rna = pbt.RNA("AUGC")
+    rna = cor.RNA("AUGC")
     print "RNA: {}".format(rna)
     print
-    pep = pbt.Peptide("mlnp")
+    pep = cor.Peptide("mlnp")
     print "Peptide: {}".format(pep)

 .. parsed-literal::

     DNA: ATGC
     Palindrome?: False

     RNA: AUGC

     Peptide: MLNP